MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code.md

 Consider these caching mechanisms:

-- *Use an external cache*: A popular caching solution is a content delivery network.
+- *Use an external cache*: One popular caching solution is a content delivery network.
 It helps minimize latency and reduce network traversal by caching static content closer to consumers.

 - *Tune caching parameters*: Configure caching parameters, such as time to live (TTL), to optimize the benefit of caching while minimizing potential drawbacks.
 Setting an appropriate TTL ensures that cached data remains fresh and relevant.